RES’EAU WaterNET – Community Circle Approach To First Nations Water Challenges

 The mobile unit is used as a convenient way to make different technologies, including UV, available to individual communities and their water treatment system operators.
 This ultimately helps everyone involved become aware of various technologies’ operational details, and demonstrates the technologies’ performance on the water qualities encountered in different communities.

-Utilizing UV technology, as well as filtration and ion exchange, the mobile unit is able directly to evaluate various technological process options that could resolve a community’s water problems and protect community health.
+Utilizing UV technology, as well as filtration and ion exchange, the mobile unit is able directly to evaluate various technological process options that could resolve a community’s water problems.

 Along with the mobile unit, we are also involved in a pilot study examining the effectiveness of point-of-entry (POE) water treatment in First Nation communities.
 POE treatment systems may be an option for small and remote communities where central treatment is not affordable.

 UV technology has been an integral part of the research process at RES’EAU since day one.
-In addition to UV’s ability to inactivate pathogenic organisms and meet water disinfection standards, UV technology is often more culturally acceptable and/or more practical to operate than chemical disinfection technologies such as chlorination.
-The added benefit is that no disinfection by-products are generated with the use of UV, whereas significant by-products can result with the use of chlorine.
+In addition to UV’s ability to inactivate microorganisms and meet water treatment standards, UV technology is often more culturally acceptable and/or more practical to operate than chemical treatment technologies such as chlorination.
+The added benefit is that no by-products are generated with the use of UV, whereas significant by-products can result with the use of chlorine.
 In addition, in many remote communities, shipping in chemicals such as chlorine can be problematic.

 By first understanding the needs of the community, solutions that meet both the technological and social definition of success have been derived.
 This model of problem-solving has led to international recognition in research communities, and has the potential to be adopted globally in addressing the problems of small and remote communities